-- interest income; - dividend income; - the net gain or loss on the disposal of debt investments measured at FVOCI; - the net gain or loss on financial assets at FVTPL; and - impairment losses (and reversals) on debt investments carried at amortised cost or FVOCI.
+- interest income; - dividend income: - the net gain or loss on financial assets at FVTPL; and - impairment losses (and reversals) on debt investments carried at amortised cost

 Interest income or expense is recognised using the effective method.
 Dividend income is recognised in the profit or loss on the date on which the Company's right to receive payment is established.